k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Fabric_Web_Studio/version_2-1/Installation.md

 You can download the distribution (recommended) or use Git, “clone” the K2view Blueprints to "download" them.
 These blueprints incorporate the Fabric Docker Compose Runtime installation files.
 The K2view Blueprints are hosted on GitHub.com (Internet access is required).

-Where you download or clone the files depends on the operating system you use.
+Whether you download or clone the files depends on the operating system you use.
 There are different instructions depending on whether you are using Linux or MacOS, than those for Microsoft Windows.

-Please note that persistent files created by Fabric Web Studio and the database instance you install will host their data in your installation directory's "persistent-data" folder (e.g., K2view/Studio/persistent-data).
+Please note that persistent files created by Fabric Web Studio and the database instance you install will store their data in the "persistent-data" folder of your installation directory (e.g., K2view/Studio/persistent-data).
 Your Fabric Space's data is stored in the persistent-data/spacename directory.
 The respective space's directory will contain data if you create multiple spaces.
 The location of the persistent data directory is configured in the `.env` file and set by default to be in the Fabric Web Studio installation directory.
 This is a per-space configuration.

 #### Using Linux or MacOS